mbrsagor/DEF-React/README.md

 ALTER USER naciar CREATEDB;
 CREATE EXTENSION postgis;
 ```
-If you have use different database or users you may change the information form Database config file.
+If you have use different information database you may change the previous information form Database config directory and `db_development.py` file.